Pundi X (NPXS) One Day Volume Hits $858.99 Million

-Pundi X (CURRENCY:NPXS) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM E.T. on January 30th.
-Pundi X has a total market cap of $1.78 billion and approximately $858.99 million worth of Pundi X was traded on exchanges in the last 24 hours.
-In the last week, Pundi X has traded flat against the U.S. dollar.
-One Pundi X coin can currently be purchased for $0.0075 or 0.00000013 BTC on major cryptocurrency exchanges.
+Pundi X (CURRENCY:NPXS) traded flat against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on February 2nd.
+One Pundi X coin can now be purchased for $0.0075 or 0.00000013 BTC on popular exchanges.
+Pundi X has a total market cap of $1.78 billion and $858.99 million worth of Pundi X was traded on exchanges in the last day.
+In the last seven days, Pundi X has traded flat against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.